10-year guarantee on steel tanks

 If you’ve been considering a switch from gas to oil heating – particularly a private supply – here are some of the oil-fired central heating pros and cons to consider.

-Benefits and Drawbacks of Oil Heating Systems
+Cons of Oil Heating

-- Higher Long-Term Costs – Oil typically costs more than natural gas or electricity long-term, leading to higher heating bills.
+• Higher Long-Term Costs: Oil typically costs more than natural gas or electricity long-term, leading to higher heating bills.
 The price of oil is also prone to larger fluctuations.

-- Requires Additives – To maintain efficiency, oil heating systems need regular fuel additives, adding to costs.
+• Requires Additives: To maintain efficiency, oil heating systems need regular fuel additives, adding to costs.

-- Delivery Requirements – With no supply line, homeowners must proactively schedule oil deliveries to avoid running out.
+• Delivery Requirements: With no supply line, homeowners must proactively schedule oil deliveries to avoid running out.
 This can lead to supply issues.

-- Increased Maintenance – Oil heating produces significant soot and dirt, requiring more frequent chimney and filter cleanings.
+• Increased Maintenance: Oil heating produces significant soot and dirt, requiring more frequent chimney and filter cleanings.

-- Environmental Impact – While steps have been taken to offer greener oil options, traditional oil still has a larger carbon footprint than some other heating sources.
+• Environmental Impact: While steps have been taken to offer greener oil options, traditional oil still has a larger carbon footprint than some other heating sources.

-- Upfront Costs – Oil heating installation costs can be a bit high upfront for homeowners retrofitting a new system.
+• Upfront Costs: Oil heating installation costs can be a bit high upfront for homeowners retrofitting a new system.
 Installing a new oil boiler, storage tank and radiators requires a large upfront cost, which is increased if extensive pipework or building work is required.

 Should You Choose an Oil Heating System For Your Home?